 I wasn’t happy with how similar silver wire worked on Rifle #11.
-So, I decided to skip the silver wire on this gun and do some carving based on the John Davidson documented in the Antiques section of this site.
+So, I decided to skip the silver wire on this gun and did some carving based on the John Davidson rifle documented in the Antiques section of this site.

 I also changed the butt piece heel extension and comb to three facets based on the work of John Davidson’s unidentified master.
 I also decided to use the touch plate release I used on #11.
 However, after problems with the touch plate release due to wood movement from changes in humidity, I decided to change the release mechanism and toe plate to a small push button release for better reliability.